Know Your Risk Before It Strikes

 Recently, researchers from the University of California San Francisco uncovered a link between periodontal bacteria and the development of AD.
 They discovered that a toxin secreted by P. gingivalis destroys brain neurons and may contribute to the development of beta-amyloid plaques.
 Many scientists believe that accumulation of this sticky compound in the brain is the primary cause of AD, with the buildup initially disrupting communication between neurons and ultimately killing them.

 According to this theory, known as “the amyloid hypothesis,” the development of the amyloid plaques that are the hallmark of AD activates immune cells, leading to inflammation that eventually destroys brain cells.
-Inflammation (the body’s immune system response to bacterial invaders) and oxidative stress have also been linked to the buildup of brain deposits of beta-amyloid.
+Inflammation, and specifically inflammation and Alzheimer’s links, have also been tied to oxidative stress and the buildup of brain deposits of beta-amyloid.

 Commenting on the research, Richard Kao, DDS, PhD, president of the American Academy of Periodontology, says, “These recent findings present strong evidence on how periodontal disease can impact the pathogenesis of Alzheimer’s disease and should highlight how crucial it is to manage periodontal disease, especially in older adults or individuals who have increased risk for dementia.”